UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 6, 2024

 Non-Dairy Keto Snack Ideas

 Easy dairy snacks like cheese and high-fat yogurt are off the table if you’re dairy-free.
-Once you get fully fat-adapted and in ketosis, you won’t have a desire to snack as frequently, but in the meantime, following are some of our favorite dairy-free keto snack ideas:
+Once you get fully fat-adapted and are in ketosis, you won’t have a desire to snack as frequently.
+But in the meantime, the following are some of our favorite dairy-free keto snack ideas:

-• Olives: All olives are loaded with good fats.
-But if the taste of everyday olives is too strong for you, try castelvetrano olives; they’re green, mild, nutty tasting, and really delicious.
+- Olives: All types of olives are loaded with good fats.
+But if the taste of everyday olives is too strong for you, try Castelvetrano olives.
+They’re green, mild, nutty-tasting, and really delicious.

-• Berries with whipped coconut cream (make sure to calculate your macros to determine how much you should eat): take one (13.5-oz) can of well-refrigerated coconut milk, scoop the solid top part from the can into a mixing bowl (do not add any of the liquid part; save that for another use).
-Add ½ teaspoon of vanilla, and beat with an electric mixer until stiff peaks form.
+- Berries with whipped coconut cream (make sure to calculate your macros to determine how much you should eat): Take one (13.5-oz) can of well-refrigerated coconut milk, scoop the solid top part from the can into a mixing bowl (do not add any of the liquid parts; save that for another use), add ½ teaspoon of vanilla, and beat with an electric mixer until stiff peaks form.
 Serve with blueberries, raspberries, or strawberries.

-• Nut-butters: Almond butter, tahini, and other healthy nut butters like Pili nut butter are perfect spooned straight from the jar or on keto slicing bread.
+- Nut-butters: Almond butter and other healthy nut butters like Pili nut butter are perfect spooned straight from the jar or on keto-slicing bread.

 Dairy-Free Recipes